naveen-chalasani/R-vengers/README.md

 | `get_writer` |  returns a dataframe with a column containing the writer(s) of a movie, tv-series, or game  |
 | `read_plot` |  returns a dataframe with a column containing the full plot of a movie, tv-series, or game  |
 | `search_all` |  returns a dataframe with attributes and information to a list of movies, tv-series, or games  |

+## Code of Conduct

+Please note that the R.vengers project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.